-Bell peppers are also rich in vitamin A. Half a cup of raw red pepper provides about 117 micrograms of retinol, 13% of the recommended DV.
-The form of vitamin A present in red peppers is beta carotene (1).
+Bell peppers are also rich in vitamin A. Half a cup of raw red pepper provides about 117 micrograms of retinol activity equivalents, 13% of the recommended DV.
+The form of vitamin A present in red peppers is beta carotene, which the body converts to the active form of vitamin A (1).

 Again, our bodies require vitamin A to perform several roles.
 Some of these include reproduction, vision, immune functioning, cell growth, and proper functioning of the body organs.

 Bell peppers are also rich in antioxidants like flavonoids, quercetin, beta carotene, lycopene, capsaicinoids, and luteolin (1).
 All these antioxidants are essential in the body as they help in various roles.
 Some of these include prevention against oxidative cell damage, reduced risk of diseases like diabetes and cataracts, and protection of the brain cells (1).